erdc/proteus_tutorial/_episodes/02-dambreak.md

 keypoints:
 - "The central task of the main input (Python) file is to create TwoPhaseFlowProblem object."
 - "A domain object describtes the geometry, and Proteus supports many different types of domain."
-- "Initial condition objects describe the value of pressure, velocity, etc. at the initial time (usualy T=0)."
+- "Initial condition objects describe the value of pressure, velocity, etc. at the initial time (usually T=0)."
 - "Boundary conditions are required to complete the definition of the model."
 - "The SpatialTools module helps automate domain and boundary condition creation."
-- "The maximum cell diameter 'he' and the Courant number ('cfl') are the most important numerical parameters."
+- "The maximum cell diameter `he` and the Courant number `cfl` are the most important numerical parameters."
 - "Context options are often used to expose commonly modified parameters."
 ---
 ## Domains